wyethr/hrsjournal/_sources/intro.md

 #### Eligibility

-All upper school students are invited to submit research that they've completed, whether it be through the Honors Research program, other Marlborough classes, or outside of the school.
-They must already have a rough or final draft of the article, and they should be prepared to submit their work through intensive editing and peer review.
+All upper school students are invited to submit research that they've completed, whether it be through the Honors Research program, other Marlborough classes, or outside of school.
+Potential submitters must already have a rough or final draft of the article, and they should be prepared to submit their work through intensive editing and peer review.

 #### Timeline and Due Dates